top of page

 JUNE 1 - AUGUST 1, 2022

-Daniel Oruwhone paints figurative works, which juxtapose classical and contemporary philosophy drawn from history and his diverse life experiences; Questioning the viewers' perception and exploring themes of sexuality and historical nostalgia.
+Daniel Oruwhone paints figurative works, that juxtapose classical and contemporary philosophy drawn from history and his diverse life experiences; Questioning the viewers' perception and exploring themes of sexuality and historical nostalgia.

 ASIAN PORTRAITS